-6 months ago today, I came home.
-Like, Home-Home.
-South of France.
+Six months ago today, I came home.
+Home-Home.
+In the South-West of France.
 The place where I grew up, where my human roots are.
-The place I fled from 10 years ago because I was so bored of it.
+The place I fled from ten years ago because it never felt like home, because I felt something bigger was waiting for me somewhere else.

-If you told me a year ago that this morning, I’d be writing to you from here (Seignosse, to be rather exact), I’d be a little surprised.
-I thought that once I had settled in Portugal I wouldn’t move for at least another 5 years, probably never.
+If you told me a year ago that this morning, I’d be writing to you from France, I’d be a little surprised.
+I thought that once I had settled in Portugal in 2016 I wouldn’t move for at least another 5 years, probably never.
 I guess Life doesn’t always go as we plan.
 And this is what I am reflecting on.

 How are we being guided?